Family skiing together during sunrise at Wilmot Mountain

 13421 Mann St, Jones, MI, 269-244-5635

-The gist: This southwestern Michigan mainstay (it’s been in business for more than 50 years) features 12 slopes, two terrain parks, a 225-foot vertical drop and a fireside lounge.
-There's also a racing program for adults and kids, a renovated cafe, extra equipment rentals and improved snowmaking.
-The ski and snowboarding schools offer lessons for all abilities and there’s a full service ski & board shop to get you outfitted with everything you need.
+The gist: This southwest Michigan mainstay (it’s been in business for more than 50 years) features 12 slopes, two terrain parks, a 225-foot vertical drop and a fireside lounge.
+Adults and kids can join a racing program and celebrate after with a hot drink.
+The ski and snowboarding schools offer lessons for all abilities and there’s a full service ski and board shop to get you outfitted with everything you need.

 Season dates: Weather permitting.